gotthardp/lorawan-server/doc/Troubleshooting.md

 # Troubleshooting Instructions

 Please review the server logs in `lorawan-server/log`.
+The `debug.log`, `error.log` and `crash.log` are available.
 The log messages contain date and time, severity (debug, info, notice, warning, error), process ID and a description.

 For example:
 ```